jen900704/Random-Forest-MDD-Severity-Prediction/README.md

-# **Random Forest MDD Severity Prediction**
+**# Random Forest MDD Severity Prediction**

-This project analyzes clinical and demographic information to model the severity of depressive symptoms, operationalized as the **MADRS1** score.
-The dataset includes variables such as gender, age group, inpatient status, marital status, work status and follow up **MADRS2** scores.
+This project examines clinical and demographic variables to model the severity of depressive symptoms, represented by the MADRS1 score.
+The dataset includes variables such as gender, age group, inpatient status, marital status, work status, and follow-up MADRS2 scores.

-## **Overview**
+**## Overview**

-The objective is to examine the structure of the depression dataset and to build regression models that predict **MADRS1**.
-The workflow includes data loading, preprocessing, exploratory data analysis and model development.
-A **linear regression** model is used as the baseline, followed by a **Random Forest regressor** that is able to capture nonlinear relationships in the data.
+The objective is to explore the dataset structure and develop predictive models for MADRS1.
+The workflow includes data loading, preprocessing, exploratory analysis, and model development.
+A linear regression model serves as the baseline, followed by a Random Forest regressor that captures nonlinear patterns in the data.

-## **Data and preprocessing**
+**## Data and Preprocessing**

-The dataset is loaded from **mdd_scores_baseline.csv**.
-Non numeric variables such as work are converted into numeric form.
-Missing values in numeric fields are filled using the mean, and remaining rows with incomplete information are removed.
-This results in a cleaned subset suitable for modeling.
+The dataset is loaded from mdd_scores_baseline.csv.
+Non-numeric variables (e.g., work) are converted into numeric form.
+Numeric columns with missing values are imputed using the mean.
+Rows with remaining missing data are removed to create a clean dataset suitable for modeling.

-A selected set of columns is used for prediction. **MADRS1** is the target variable, and the other numeric variables serve as predictors.
-The processed data are divided into training and testing sets using an eighty twenty split.
+MADRS1 is used as the target variable, and all other numeric variables are used as predictors.
+The processed data are split into 80% training and 20% testing.

-## **Models**
+**## Models**

+**### Baseline: Linear Regression**

-A **linear regression model** is trained as a baseline and evaluated on the test data using mean squared error and the R squared score.
-This model provides an interpretable reference point for subsequent comparisons.
+A linear regression model is trained and evaluated using mean squared error (MSE) and R².
+It serves as a simple interpretable reference model.

+**### Random Forest Regressor**

-A **Random Forest regressor** is then fitted using the same training data.
-The model is evaluated on the test set, and **feature importance** scores are extracted.
-These scores are paired with the corresponding predictors to show which variables contribute most strongly to the model’s predictions of **MADRS1**.
+A Random Forest model is trained using the same predictors.
+Its performance is evaluated on the test set, and feature-importance values are extracted to identify variables that most influence predictions of MADRS1.

-## **Results**
+**## Results**

-The linear regression model displays limited predictive performance on the small test set.
-Negative R squared values indicate that linear relationships alone do not account for the observed variation in **MADRS1**.
-The Random Forest model provides a more flexible fit and identifies **MADRS2** and several clinical indicators as influential predictors.
+The linear regression model demonstrates limited predictive accuracy on the small test set.
+Negative R² values indicate that linear relationships do not sufficiently explain the variability in MADRS1.

+The Random Forest model provides a more flexible fit and identifies MADRS2 and other clinical indicators as influential predictors.
-Feature importance plots are generated for both models.
-These visualizations summarize which patient characteristics are most closely related to differences in **MADRS1** in the present dataset.
+Feature-importance plots summarize which patient characteristics are most strongly associated with variations in MADRS1.

-## **Notes**
+**## Notes**

-The dataset becomes small after preprocessing, and the resulting evaluation metrics should be interpreted with caution.
-The current design predicts **MADRS1** using **MADRS2** and other variables, which supports an examination of associations but may not align with all clinical applications.
-A possible alternative is to use baseline variables, including **MADRS1**, to predict the follow up score **MADRS2**.
+The dataset becomes quite small after preprocessing, so model evaluation metrics should be interpreted cautiously.
+The current design predicts MADRS1 using MADRS2 and other variables, which is useful for exploring associations but may not reflect all clinical applications.
+An alternative direction is to predict MADRS2 using baseline variables—including MADRS1.

-All analysis steps, including data cleaning, exploratory analysis and model fitting, are contained in the notebook **mdd_prediction.ipynb**.
+All steps—including data loading, preprocessing, exploratory visualization, and modeling—are included in the notebook mdd_prediction.ipynb.

-## **Author**
+**## Author**

-**Hsiang Chen Yeh**
+Hsiang Chen Yeh